In most cases, snow is nothing to fear in the garden — it’s a great insulator, and it melts to provide much-needed water to dry plants in the winter.

 - Bent Branches: Tender branches (particularly conifers) may become broken or weighed down with heavy snow and can a hard time springing back into shape.
 The fallen snow can also melt and refreeze to form devastating ice.

-- Snow from Roofs: Remove snow from roofs (if you can safely), and remove the piles of snow that may cascade down onto your shrubs from the roof above.
+- Snow from Roofs: Use a snow rake to remove snow from roofs (if you can safely), and remove the piles of snow that may cascade down onto your shrubs from the roof above.
 If your shrubs are right in the danger zone under a steep roof, you may want to protect them with a temporary wooden frame.

 How to Remove Snow from Shrubs and Plants